 Let’s face it: Regardless of how you feel about your favourite sport falling under the ‘extreme’ bracket, it’s unlikely that it is getting mainstream media attention.
 Even top events like the Winter X Games barely get a mention.
 As a consequence, opportunities to bet on extreme sports can be somewhat limited, with some major bookmakers providing no coverage at all.

-On the other hand, some major sportsbooks do offer extreme sports betting and they can even be paired up with online sports betting offers like free bets, no deposit bonus awards and so on.
+On the other hand, online casinos like newcasinos.com.au do offer extreme sports betting and they can even be paired up with online sports betting offers like free bets, no deposit bonus awards and so on.
 Below are some major bookmakers who run extreme sports betting markets:

 Best for: Surfing, Winter Sports.

 Bet365 has always been known for a wide choice of betting markets, and those do include some coverage of less mainstream sports.
+Ask the experts which app is the best to download and test.
 Top of the list is the excellent choice of markets coming for the World Surf League.
 For example, as the WSL Men’s Championship reaches its conclusion on 20th December with the Billabong Pipeline Masters, we see a three-horse race for the title with Bet365 giving odds for Gabriel Medina at 2/5, Julien Wilson at 3/1 and Felipe Toledo at 8/1.
 As most who follow WSL will be aware, it’s Medina’s tournament to lose as he takes a near five-point lead into the final round.
 In short, a third-placed finish or better in Hawaii will see Medina clinch his first WSL Championship since 2014.

 Best for: Winter Sports, BMX.